10 Obscure Fetishes and Their Psychology, From Looning and MPREG to Vorarephilia

-We should also make clear that sploshers don’t necessarily enjoy getting showered in other fluids like piss, poo or cum—those are two totally separate and non-interchangeable fetishes.
-Rather, food-based sploshing has more in common with people who sexualize food (sitophiliacs) than with scat play.
+We should also make clear that sploshers don’t necessarily enjoy getting showered in bodily fluids — those are two totally separate and non-interchangeable fetishes.
+Rather, food-based sploshing has more in common with people who sexualize food (sitophiliacs).

-The Psychology: Sploshing might sound humiliating in a Three Stooges S&M kind of way, and that’s definitely part of its appeal.
+The Psychology of This Unusual Fetish: Sploshing might sound humiliating in a Three Stooges S&M kind of way, and that’s definitely part of its appeal.
 Sploshing tops often take a prankster’s approach to their work and aren’t always interested in inflicting pain as much as teasing their bottoms with food.

 Numerous psychological theories explain sploshing’s appeal.
 The “messy play theory” states that humans learn a lot about risk-taking, experimentation and processing unfamiliar info through interactions with non-solid objects.
-Sploshing may also be a sexualized form of sloppy play for grown-ups, especially ones who enjoyed finger-painting and slinging mud as kids.
-A third theory says that sploshers might get enjoyment from defying longstanding parental rules forbidding food play, mess-making and general untidiness—it’s anti-authoritarian in a childlike way.
+Sploshing may also be a sexualized form of sloppy play for grown-ups, especially those who enjoyed finger-painting and slinging mud as kids.
+A third theory says sploshers might get enjoyment from defying longstanding parental rules forbidding food play, mess-making and general untidiness — it’s anti-authoritarian in a childlike way.

 Another theory suggests that sploshers might have sensory processing disorder, which is a reduced ability to feel physical sensations.
 Thus, they enjoy the “intense friction, pressure [and] slipperiness … because ‘regular sensations’ aren’t enough to induce the kind of sensory feedback their brain and bodies are craving.”